leejoey0921/cluster-logan/README.md

 ## Setup to run in production

 You don't need to do this section if all you do is test the container locally.
-Read on if you're going to run analyses on cloud.
+Read on if you're going to run analyses on cloud yourself (unlikely).

 So far this setup has only been tested on `c5d` instances because tasks are relying on a local disk to download contig files.